 Factor Description

-Hypervigilance Soldiers are trained to be hyper-aware of their surroundings, constantly on alert for potential threats.
-This hypervigilance often continues off duty, leading to risk-taking behaviors that keep them in a heightened state of awareness.
+Hypervigilance Soldiers are trained to be hyper-aware of their surroundings, and constantly on alert for potential threats.
+This hypervigilance often continues off duty, leading to risk-taking behavior that keeps them in a heightened state of awareness.

 Desire for Control Military life involves a loss of personal control, as soldiers are constantly following orders.
 After service, they may engage in risky behaviors as a way to reclaim personal freedom and test their newfound autonomy.